AdamPrzychodni/ai-enablement-tttr/task_1_solution_architect/docs/06_recommendations.md

 # Recommendations for Future Development of the AI Architect API

-The current design provides an excellent proof-of-concept (v1.0) for an AI Architect API.
-It's simple, logical, and directly addresses the core task.
+The current AI Architect API provides an excellent v0.1.0, successfully using a simple in-memory vector store to ground its recommendations.
 The following recommendations outline a strategic roadmap to evolve this service from a functional prototype into a robust, intelligent, and highly valuable platform for the nonprofit sector.

 ---

 ## 1. Enhance Context and Knowledge 🧠

-The current model relies on the LLM's general knowledge.
-The next critical step is to ground its responses in specific, high-quality, domain-relevant data.
+The next critical step is to scale the knowledge base and make the RAG system more robust and manageable.

-### ### **Recommendation 1.1: Implement a Full Retrieval-Augmented Generation (RAG) System**
+### ### **Recommendation 1.1: Upgrade to a Dedicated Vector Database**
-* **What:** Transition from the proposed "simple vector store" to a dedicated vector database (e.g., Pinecone, Weaviate, ChromaDB).
-Populate it with a curated knowledge base of nonprofit case studies, successful AI for Good projects, grant application guidelines, and open-source tool documentation.
+* **What:** Transition from the current in-memory `faiss` index to a dedicated vector database (e.g., Pinecone, Weaviate, ChromaDB).
+Populate it with a larger, more diverse knowledge base of nonprofit case studies, successful AI for Good projects, grant application guidelines, and open-source tool documentation.
-* **Why:** This will provide **evidence-based recommendations** that are directly relevant to the humanitarian sector.
-Instead of a generic suggestion, the API could say, "A similar organization, 'Charity X', used Tool Y to increase volunteer retention by 20%.
-Here’s their case study."
-This dramatically increases trust and actionability.
+* **Why:** A dedicated vector database provides persistence, scalability, and easier management of the knowledge base.
+This is crucial for handling a growing library of documents and enables more advanced querying capabilities beyond what the simple in-memory index can offer.
 * **How:**
-    1. Curate a dataset of relevant documents.
+    1. Set up a vector database service.
-    2. Set up a vector database and embed the documents.
+    2. Create a separate data ingestion pipeline to embed and store documents.
-    3. Modify the `/recommend` service to first query the vector DB for relevant context before calling the LLM.
+    3. Modify the `/recommend` service to query the dedicated database instead of the local `faiss` index.

 ### ### **Recommendation 1.2: Introduce Organization Profiles**
 * **What:** Create a system for nonprofits to create a simple profile containing key information like their **size, budget range, primary sector (e.g., food security, education), and existing tech stack**.